 244 What work did you perform in the tax year to overcome the scientific or technological uncertainties described in Line 242?
 (Summarize the systematic investigation or search) (Maximum 100 lines) 16. (i.e., graphical nodes and polygons), while mitigating the risks of 17. connectivity failures.
 The virtual representations and their associated 18. properties were modeled within entity-relationship data structures and 19. persisted in a backend database.
 The associated relationship models were 20. designed such that sub-system categories automatically inherited the proper 21. characteristics in an accurate and timely manner in the event of physical 22. changes from upstream services such as handheld devices.
-St. Thomas Energy 23. also sought to improve the responsiveness of the smart grid system by 24. leveraging the GIS framework for dynamic sub-system/asset management, outage 25. management, etc. In particular, a connectivity model was developed for primary 26. data encompassing field sub-systems (i.e., transformers and feeders), and this was integrated with the GIS framework.
-To this end, the GIS framework was 27.
+St. Thomas Energy 23. also sought to improve the responsiveness of the smart grid system by 24. leveraging the GIS framework for dynamic sub-system/asset management, outage 25. management, etc. In particular, a connectivity model was developed for primary 26. data encompassing field sub-systems (i.e., transformers and feeders), and this was integrated with the ${\tt GIS}$ framework.
+To this end, the ${\tt GIS}$ framework was 27.
 28. integrated with field devices such as networked thermostats, independent 29. energy systems (i.e., MicroFIT) as well as transformer and feeder loading 30. models.
-Systematic testing was done to ensure that when the status of a 31. circuit changes in the field (energized/non-energized), virtual 32. controls/monitors would react consistently and in real-time in order to 33. reflect actual field conditions.
-This involved several spatial connections 34. associated with switches, feeders, etc., each with a network of slave field-35. devices.
-In the upcoming FY, St. Thomas Energy plans to continue pursuing n 50 lines) n
+Systematic testing was done to ensure that when the status of a 31. circuit changes in the field (energized/non-energized), virtual

-36. geocoding techniques for reliable coordination between spatial entities.
-By
+- 33. reflect actual field conditions.
+This involved several spatial connections 34. associated with switches, feeders, etc., each with a network of slave field- - 35. devices.
+In the upcoming FY, St. Thomas Energy plans to continue pursuing - 36. geocoding techniques for reliable coordination between spatial entities.
+By - 37. the end of the FY, the geo-referencing aspect of the architecture was